Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 • mononucleosis;

-• the presence of liver disease in history, cholestatic jaundice;
+• a history of liver disease, cholestatic jaundice;

-During pregnancy, the drug is prescribed only if the expected therapeutic effect from treatment exceeds possible risks for woman and fetus.
-The drug can cause the development of congenital necrotizing colitis in a newborn.
+During pregnancy, the medicine is prescribed only if the expected therapeutic effect from treatment exceeds possible risks for woman and fetus.
+The medicine may cause the development of congenital necrotizing colitis in a newborn.

 Treatment regimen

-Due to the presence of clavulanic acid in the composition, Amoxiclav destroys even those strains of bacteria that are immune to amoxicillin.
+Due to the presence of clavulanic acid, Amoxiclav destroys even those strains of bacteria that are immune to amoxicillin.

-A cheap antibacterial agent of the penicillin series, produced in capsules, tablets, in the form of a suspension.
-Price - 80-120 rubles.
+A cheap antibacterial agent of the penicillin series, produced in capsules, tablets, and in the form of a suspension.
+Price – 80–120 rub.
 The medicine helps with otolaryngological bacterial diseases, bronchitis, pneumonia.

 Affordable antibacterial drug Amoxicillin